ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

     ```
     {: codeblock}

 7. Validate continued access to the VRA management interface via SSH from your workstation.
 If access is maintained, review and save the configuration.
+Otherwise a reboot of the VRA will return back to a working configuration.

     ```bash